John Textor: Botafogo de Futebol e Regatas

-Olympique Lyonnais (OL Groupe)
+Olympique Lyonnais

-In December 2022, Textor gained a controlling stake in Olympique Lyonnais through OL Groupe.
-The club faced provisional relegation by French financial regulators (DNCG) in late 2024 but retained its Ligue 1 status following a successful appeal in July 2025.
+In December 2022, Textor gained a controlling stake in Olympique Lyonnais through OL Groupe for $846 million.
+The club faced provisional relegation by French financial regulators DNCG in late 2024, but retained its Ligue 1 status following a successful appeal in July 2025.
 Textor argued the DNCG misunderstood his multi-club financial model, which diversified assets and liabilities through Eagle Football Holdings—a structure not reflected in their evaluation.
+In June 2025, Textor resigned from his leadership position at Olympique Lyonnais and was succeeded by Michele Kang as club president.

 Eagle Football Holdings Limited

-Formed in September 2022, Eagle Football Holdings is the holding company through which Textor consolidated his football assets—Crystal Palace, RWDM Brussels, Botafogo, and Olympique Lyonnais—and established a multi-club infrastructure for shared scouting, player development, and analytics.
+Formed in September 2022, Eagle Football Holdings is the holding company through which Textor consolidated his football assets—Crystal Palace, RWDM Brussels, Botafogo and established a multi-club infrastructure for shared scouting, player development, and analytics.
+In 2025, Textor commented on transfer dealings between Crystal Palace and Nottingham Forest, owned by Evangelos Marinakis.
+On March 27, 2026, Textor lost control of his Eagle Football multi-club empire after its main creditor, U.S. investment firm Ares Capital Corporation, put the group’s UK-based holding company into administration.